TPincher/JavaMinesweeper/README.md

-# JavaMinesweeper
+# Minesweeper

 This is a project for my \_nology course.
-The idea is to replicate the original game 'Minesweeper' in Java, without the use of any online tutorials.
+The MVP outline is to replicate the original game 'Minesweeper' in Java, without the use of any online tutorials.

 ![Minesweeper Gif](./Assets/Minesweper.gif)

+- A user is able to select from a pre-set difficulty, or create their own custom grid, up to 40x40 in size.
+- Users can then enter co-ordinates to play tiles, which will indicate the number of mines in the surrounding 8 squares.
+- If there are no mines in the surrounding tiles, the game will cascade to the surrounding 8 tiles, continuing this proceasd until the area is fully enclosed by a perimiter of mined tiles.
+- If a tile with a mine is selected, the tile will display a 9, and the user is informed that the game is over.

+## The stack

+This project is in pure Java, made with the Eclipse IDE

-# What I learned during this project
+## What I learned during this project

 This was my first experience with using Java, or any similar language.
 It'd certainly been a paradigm shift from JavaScript and React.
 Mostly, I got a better understanding of how the language works, and how to work within the Eclipse IDE.

-# What I struggled with
+## What I struggled with

 It was difficult to context switch every day between Java and JavaScript with one language in the morning and one in the afternoon.
 Instead of just jumping straight from one to the next, I may benefit from a short break in between.